top of page

 Museum Report

-Purton Museum is open on Saturdays from 10.00am to 12.30pm and admission is free.
+Purton Museum is open on Saturdays from 10.00-12.30pm.

 Lucy Lewis